Tap the Agile Power of Your Relational Web

 We have long known of the importance of networking for career success.
 Our latest findings highlight the value of consistently and intentionally weaving a dynamic Relational Web for sustained agility.

 Whether you are a sole practitioner, individual contributor, or a leader with hundreds of reports, there are things you can do to turn these latest insights into positive action:

 Expand your awareness and access to available resources.
 Attend (or organize) meet and greets for new colleagues.
 Learn about emerging technologies or other relevant developments in your environment.

 Build meaningful connections with other people.
 This goes beyond sending and accepting LinkedIn invites.
-It means understanding the value of building connections that are founded on more than their transactional or operational value.
+It means understanding the value of building connections founded on more than their transactional or operational value.

 Participate in informal networks and affinity groups.
 Whether in a focused Community of Practice or simply a community, you can connect and build relationships and share resources with others who share your passion for continuous growth and learning.

-Review your on-boarding experience with the RW in mind—does it help people discover who does what, become familiar with available resources, build relationships?
+Review your onboarding experience with the RW in mind—does it help people discover who does what, become familiar with available resources, and build relationships?

 - Volunteer projects

 In the coming weeks, I will share more actionable insights from our research.
 In the meantime, I invite you to inventory your own agility capacity by setting aside a few minutes to take the complimentary Agility Shift Inventory.